raspy135/Qun-mk2/README.md

 [B000_00_***.dat] | B means Bucket data.
 This contains 8 preset and 64 sequencer pattern.
 The first 3 digit means Session number.
 The second 2 digit is always zero.
 When session has a name, *** indicates the name of the session.
 [H000_00_0000.wav] | H is for undo history.

-#### File number limit and accessing to the old folder
+#### File number limit and accessing older Looper folders

 When the directory has more than 500 files, then "LOOPER01" will be created to avoid performance issue.
 Once a new folder created, the new folder is always selected.
-Only one LOOPERXX folder is accessible, however, you can specify old folder by pressing Button 1 to 8 when booting.
-(Button1 means LOOPER00, Button 2 means LOOPER01, and so on)
+Only one LOOPERXX folder is accessible.
+However, you can specify old folder by pressing Button 1 to 8 when booting: Button1 means LOOPER00, Button 2 means LOOPER01, and so on.

 ### PRESET
 Preset is stored here.